UltraCart/rest_api_v2_sdk_javascript/docs/StorefrontApi.md

 Get a paginated, date-boundable dispatch-log feed for a step

 Paginated per-step dispatch activity with 90-day depth (AP3/AP4).
-Rows are lean, rendered from the DynamoDB keys; fetch a row&#39;s full detail via getEmailStepDispatchLogDetail.
+Rows are lean unless includeDetail is passed as true, rendered from the DynamoDB keys; fetch a row&#39;s full detail via getEmailStepDispatchLogDetail.
 Page forward by incrementing pageNumber until the response &#39;more&#39; flag is false. since/until are inclusive ISO-8601 bounds on log_dts.

 ### Example